bozsahin/ccglab/README.md

 Arch, Suse, MacOS do not seem to have this peculiar Ubuntu and RedHat/Fedora caste of packages.

 The packages for sbcl and rlwrap are available for them.
 CCL Lisp too; if you feel like using it instead of SBCL.

-<b>PRELIMINARIES FOR WINDOWS</b>

-You need a linux/unix system, either real or in a virtual box such as Oracle's: https://www.virtualbox.org/.

-A virtual box can be installed in Windows, which effectively gives CCGlab in Windows.

-Then follow one of the advices above for linuxes, depending on your virtual machine.

-I recommend setting up an Ubuntu virtualbox, because it allows you to try without fully installing it.

-If you use CCGLAB from a virtualbox, save your machine state rather than power off the virtual machine.
-You won't have to do all of the above over and over.

-Even better, put a linux partition on your machine if you intend to use CCGlab quite often.
-You might forget to save the machine state one day, and you'd have to start all over again.

 <B>FIRST TIME INSTALL of CCGLAB</B>